3amrobaia/Task-1-marketplace-variant/README.md

 id.
 Look up what `.populate()` actually does under the hood (it's a second query, not a SQL join) before you use it.

-## Grading focus

-1. Does the model match the field table (types, enums, defaults)?
-2. Does validation reject bad input (missing title, negative price)?
-3. Does `DELETE` actually soft-delete (document still exists in the DB, `status` changed) rather than removing the row?
-4. Do all five CRUD routes work end-to-end, with correct status codes (201 on create, 404 on missing id, etc.)?
-5. (bonus) Mark-as-sold and `.populate()`.

 You're expected to use AI tools while building this — that's fine and expected.
 But you should be able to explain, for any line in your controller, *why* it's there and what happens if you delete it.
 We will ask.